useverto/interface/README.md

 ## Building the UI

 The UI is written in React/Next.js.
 Before building it, you will need to install [Node](https://nodejs.org/), then [Yarn](https://yarnpkg.com/).
-After that you can install the dependencies:
+After that you can install the dependencies from the repository root:

 ```sh
 yarn install